Marlvin12/ios_project/README.md

 ### Calculate expenses

-1. Open the "Calculate" tab.
+1. Open the "Calculate" tab .
 2. Enter the necessary information about your expense.
 3. Press "Calculate" to view the result.